lukamiletic95/papers/Push pull push HEAP PSS.md

 *FN* node now contains information about its partial view.
 This information is provided by the underlying peer sampling service.
 Function *initPSS()* initializes PSS on a given *FN*  node.
 Different methods for initializing PSS are described in [13].

 **Observe that only the implementation of the _selectNodes()_ function changes.** This is the function in charge of providing a node with its peer subset.
 Peer subset is, in this case, chosen according to the calculated optimal fanout of the node and the size of its partial view.
-Since HEAP calculates a node's desired fanout, by a call to *getFanout()* function, the algorithm will always chose *f* nodes at most from its partial view.
+Since HEAP calculates a node's desired fanout, by a call to *getFanout()* function, the algorithm will always chose *f* (parameter of *selectNodes()* function, not the *ln(n)*) nodes at most from its partial view.
 This is done with the aim of optimizing the node's load.
 Alternative is to gossip a message to everyone in the partial view.

 Note that a node does not need to have knowledge of everyone in the network.
 It only has to know the size of the network, in order to calculate *ln(n)*.

 #### Concluding the idea
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExMjU0NzEyNTYsMTg4ODQ1MjY1MywxMz
+eyJoaXN0b3J5IjpbLTEwMTE2MTY5MjQsMTg4ODQ1MjY1MywxMz
 UzODI3OTIyLC0xMDA5NTk1OTc0LDUwODI4MTA2NiwtMTIxODA4
 MDg5NywtMTUxNjUxNzI0NiwtMTE0Njc0MjA3MSwtMTIwMDU2Mz
 k5MCwtMTA1MTExNzc2NSwtMTY4NjM4MzQzNSw4MzAyMjgzNzMs